Mabuti/OpenDAoC-Core/Pathing/Detour/README.md

 2. `mkdir build && cd build`
 3. `cmake -DCMAKE_BUILD_TYPE=Release .. && make`
 4. Copy `Detour.so` to your server's `/lib` folder

+### Prebuilt binaries

+The repository now embeds a compressed Linux shared library that is unpacked automatically at runtime.
+When the server starts, it materializes `lib/Detour.so` beside the managed binaries so Docker and manual deployments pick it up without any extra steps.